fse2025any/PDCAT/README.md

 - The folder `overall` contains all the results for overall experiment.
 - The folder `ablation` contains all the results for ablation study.

-We add a README file in the `result` folder to help you understand result data for our expriments.
+We add a README file in the `Results` folder to help you understand result data for our expriments.

 ## Note